The Top 10 Reasons to Quit Playing Guitar

 Pursuing a special interest, however, has its hazards!

 For one, approached with the wrong outlook, your hobby/vocation could lead to pathological behavior.
 Indeed, much like "The Force," the guitar, once mastered, can be used either for good or for evil.

 Consider yourself warned.

 10. Guitar Lingo Cramps Your Game: Convinced that strapping on a guitar is akin to bathing in Spanish fly, you get the idea that mentioning you are a guitarist is a tremendous pick-up line.
 See how her interest wanes as you wax eloquently about the Spanish Phrygian scale, the scale of love.
 Keep this up and you will spend the rest of your life alone.

-07. You’re Worshipping False Gods: Clapton is not God.
-In fact, it’s possible that the pressure put on him by the mere suggestion that he was God drove him to booze and drugs — well, that and the endless line of stalkers looking for parables about string bending.
+07. You’re Worshiping False Gods: Clapton is not God.
+In fact, it’s possible the pressure put on him by the mere suggestion that he was God drove him to booze and drugs—well, that and the endless line of stalkers looking for parables about string bending.
 Have you been tempted into this sort of zealotry by your favorite soloist?
 If so, you are a fanatic.
 Please stop before your lust for guitar playing destroys the world, as predicted in Revelations.

 04. A Professional Injury: In your pursuit to be the ultimate string-stretching guitar hero, you have now damaged the tendons in your wrist.
 Technical term: carpal tunnel syndrome.
 You’ve tried awkward wrist braces.
 That didn’t work.
 Now your thumbs have curled in on themselves.
 You are less than human.
 If this hasn’t happened to you yet, don’t sue us or the guitar shop when it does.
 Oh yeah, and be careful with those pointy heavy metal guitars.